contentful/slash-developers/docs/concepts/images.md

   });
 ~~~

 Create a skeleton _index.html_ file to display the images.
-The example below uses [browserify to package the JavaScript](/developers/docs/javascript/tutorials/using-js-cda-sdk/#in-a-browser) for use in a browser.
+The example below uses [browserify (webpack is also usable) to package the SDK](/developers/docs/javascript/tutorials/using-js-cda-sdk/#in-a-browser) for use in a browser.

+{: .note}
+**Note**: This step would be unnecessary if you are using the SDK directly outside of a browser.

 ~~~html
 <!DOCTYPE html>